 FEMI VANCE | San Diego | American Institutes for Research, Researcher

-Joined CalSAC Board in 2016, currently serving on the External Committee
+Joined CalSAC Board in 2016, currently serving on the Governance Committee, formerly on the External Committee; elected President-Elect in June 2017

 Dr. Femi Vance has nearly 15 years of experience in the youth development field.
 She has worked with foster youth, military children and teens, and English Language Learners.
 Femi holds a Master of Public Policy from Johns Hopkins University and a Ph.D. in Educational Policy from UC Irvine.
 Her research focuses on positive youth development, skill building in youth programs, and professional development for informal educators.
 Femi also evaluates and provides technical assistance to school and community-based programs.
 In her spare time, Femi enjoys getting active!
 Her favorite activities are yoga and salsa and bachata dancing.